-The research interests of Bobbi S. Pritt, M.D., are in clinical parasitology, ectoparasite-borne diseases, emerging pathogens, trainee education and appropriate test utilization.
+The research interests of Bobbi S. Pritt, M.D., are in clinical parasitology, vector-borne diseases, trainee education and appropriate test utilization.

-Most recently, Dr. Pritt has directed multiple research efforts to characterize a novel Ehrlichia muris-like bacterium that infects humans in the states of Wisconsin and Minnesota.
+Most recently, Dr. Pritt has directed multiple research efforts to characterize two novel tick-borne pathogens that infect humans in the upper midwest region of the United States.

 Significance to patient care

-Dr. Pritt's work has resulted in the implementation of rapid and highly sensitive molecular tests for important human pathogens, including malaria, influenza and microsporidiosis.
-Malaria, in particular, is a potentially fatal disease and leading cause of infant mortality worldwide.
+Dr. Pritt's work has resulted in the implementation of rapid and highly sensitive molecular tests for important human infections, including malaria, microsporidiosis, Lyme disease and Borrelia miyamotoi infection.
+Malaria, in particular, is a potentially fatal disease and a leading cause of infant mortality worldwide.
 In the U.S., malaria is most commonly seen in individuals who have traveled to or emigrated from endemic areas such as parts of Africa, Asia and South America.